kubeflow/blog/_posts/2023-07-26-kubeflow-user-survey-2023.md

 the [Kubeflow community calendar](https://www.kubeflow.org/docs/about/community/#kubeflow-community-calendars).

 As for improvements to the documentation and tutorials, Kubeflow community is actively seeking help from our community members.
-If you are interested in improving Kubeflow documentation and forming a Kubeflow Documentation Team to tackle current challenges and work on future improvements, we invite you to join us at the next community meeting to introduce yourself to the community and express your interest in joining this effort.
+If you are interested in improving current Kubeflow documentation and work on future improvements, we invite you to join us at the next community meeting to introduce yourself to the community and express your interest in joining this effort.

 ## Join the Community